TechAsen/bash-scripts/README.md

-# 🧰 Linux Scripts Collection
+# 🧰 Bash Scripts Collection

 A curated set of Bash scripts for system administration tasks.